corda/corda/docs/source/creating-a-cordapp.rst

     // Sets the classes for Quasar to scan.
 Loaded by the the quasar-utils plugin. quasarScan.dependsOn('classes', ... your dependent subprojects...)

+    // Standard way to publish Cordapps to maven local with the maven-publish and publish-utils plugin. publishing {
+        publications {
+            jarAndSources(MavenPublication) {
+                from components.java
+                // The two lines below are the tasks added by this plugin. artifact sourceJar
+                artifact javadocJar
+            }
+        }
+    }

 Cordformation
 =============